td-github-training/td-github-training.github.io/docs/docs/getting-started/setting-up-git.md

 git config --global user.email "you@email.com"
 ```

-**Local configuration**
+#### Local configuration

-If you are using a computer without a private, personal account, don't apply the `--global` flag.
-This way, the settings will only be stored in your current repository.
+If you are using a computer without a private, personal account, omit the `--global` flag to store these settings in your current repository.

-However, if you work in another repository on this same computer, you will need to set these configuration options again.
+> If you work in another repository on this same computer, you will need to set these configuration options again.

 ```sh
 git config user.name "First-name Surname"